salavater/Clev3r-Pixy2/README.md

 ![main](https://github.com/salavater/Clev3r-Pixy2/blob/main/1.png)

-Specific - these are general commands, such as turning on the backlight, getting fps, etc.
+**Specific (bold)** - these are general commands, such as turning on the backlight, getting fps, etc.

 getVersion() - this command returns information about the current camera firmware The command has 2 input parameters: camera port, I2C camera address.